 Have you ever seen a relatable content such as a video or a useful web application that you thought could be useful for your website?
 Maybe you’ve encountered a nifty website that had something you wanted to share.
 Something you can flourish while staying inside legal, ethical boundaries of content copyrights?
-Times like these are when iframes come to use.
+Times like these are when using a WordPress IFrame might be helpful.

-WordPress Iframes are relatively easy to use.
-There are two different ways of inserting iframes into your website.
+It is pretty easy to use a WordPress IFrame.
+There are two different ways of inserting IFrames into your website.
 We have individually explained these methods below:

 This requires some level of understanding of HTML but in basic terms, we use the code:

 Here you insert the URL source of the content you want to share inside the inverted commas.
 Next, we use the available tags for formatting the size of your window.
 The most popularly used ones are:

 - Width/Height – These attributes define the size of your window.
 The size given is defined in Pixels.